jayyyyteee/kafka-earthquake/README.md

 # Kafka Earthquake Data Pipeline

-A real-time data pipeline for ingesting earthquake data from SeismicPortal.eu using Apache Kafka.
+A real-time data pipeline that continuously collects, processes, and visualizes global earthquake data from SeismicPortal.eu.

+## Overview

+This system establishes a persistent connection to seismic data sources and builds a **live, continuously-growing database** of global earthquake events.
+As soon as you start the pipeline, it begins capturing earthquake data in real-time, allowing you to:

+- Build a comprehensive database of global seismic activity
+- Visualize earthquakes on an interactive map
+- Filter events by magnitude and time period
+- Monitor seismic trends with real-time statistics

 ## Architecture

-This project implements a simple data pipeline with the following components:
+This project implements a modern data pipeline with the following components:

-1. **Kafka Producer**: Fetches real-time earthquake data from SeismicPortal.eu and publishes it to a Kafka topic
+1. **Kafka Producer**: Maintains a WebSocket connection to SeismicPortal.eu and publishes real-time earthquake data to a Kafka topic
+2. **Kafka**: Acts as a resilient message buffer between data collection and processing
-2. **Kafka Consumer**: Subscribes to the Kafka topic and processes the earthquake data
+3. **Kafka Consumer**: Processes incoming earthquake data and stores it in PostgreSQL
-3. **PostgreSQL Database**: Stores the processed earthquake data
+4. **PostgreSQL Database**: Accumulates all earthquake records as they occur globally
+5. **Streamlit Dashboard**: Provides interactive visualization of the continuously updating earthquake database

 ## Prerequisites